integratedmodelling/im.nca.postprocessing/aggregation.region/README.md

 ***aggregate_density_observable_by_region.py*** processes maps of density observables produced with ARIES in order to obtain region-level data.
 The _Python_ script has a twin _notebook_ that serves as interactive documentation.

 Data obtained by the application of the aggregation method to specific domains is stored in different directories within this one.
-Further details on the deomains of application can be found below.
+Further details regarding the aggregation process and the domains of application can be found below.

 ## Outline of the aggregation process